A flexible solo adventure gives you room for exploration, shrine puzzles, combat, and chat-driven route ideas without forcing a fixed quest order.

 The Legend of Zelda: Breath of the Wild on Twitch: how discovery's been trending

 GistScore is StreamGist's daily read on discovery conditions for smaller channels.
 Higher numbers mean better odds of being seen.
 The chart below shows The Legend of Zelda: Breath of the Wild's GistScore over the past two weeks.
+The Legend of Zelda: Breath of the Wild did not rank on StreamGist's default Best Games hub at the latest refresh.

 GistScore is swinging day to day.
 Direction isn't reliable right now.